 - Belmond Sanctuary Lodge (5 star hotel) – US $ 580 per person per night (double occupancy)

 - Hotel Sumaq Machu Picchu (4-star hotel) – US $ 345 per person per night (double occupancy)

 - Hotel Santuario (hotel with more than 3 stars) – US $ 65 per person per night (double occupancy)

-- Vistadome train -US $ 65 per trip from Aguas Calientes to Ollantaytambo (reservation is required in advance).
+- Vistadome train -US $ 65 per trip from Aguas Calientes to Ollantaytambo (Need to book in advance).

-- Hiram Bingham train (deluxe) -US $ 485 per trip from Aguas Calientes to Poroy (advance booking required).
+- Hiram Bingham train (deluxe) -US $ 485 per trip from Aguas Calientes to Poroy (Need to book in advance).

 - Hiking poles – US $ 20.00

 - Sleeping bag – US $ 25.00

 - Sleeping bag Deluxe Package (+ pillows and covers) US $ 35.00